guicho271828/dynotune/README.md

 + Differential Evolution
 + Simulated Annealing
 + Gradient Descent
++ tabu-search
++ GA and real-valued GA
++ PSO and ACO
 + ~~CMA-ES~~ --- is NOT appropriate for "work out of box" situation.
 It requires lots of hyperparameters by itself.

 ## Dependencies